Butkii/Flutter-QuickNote/README.md

 # mynotes

-A notes app built using Flutter
+A notes app built using Flutter.